Aligning Individual and Collective Objectives in Multi-Agent Cooperation: Method

-\begin{example} Consider a two-player DMG with $\ell_1(a_1,a_2) = -sin(a_1 a_2+a_2^2)$ and $\ell_2(a_1,a_2) = -[cos(1+a_1-(1+a_2)^2)+a_1 a_2^2]$.
-The rewards for the two players are the negation of their respective losses. \end{example} We provide a visual representation of optimization trajectories using a series of methods to investigate the learning dynamics involved in resolving the toy two-player differentiable mixed-motive game.
-In particular, we first implement simultaneous optimization of individual losses (Simul-Ind) with respect to each parameter, defined by the learning rule $\vw_i = \vw_i - \gamma \vxi_i$, for $i\in \{1,2\}$, where $\vxi_i =\nabla_{\vw_i} \ell_i$.
+\begin{example} Consider a two-player DMG with $\ell_1(a_1,a_2) = -sin(a_1 a_2+a_2^2)$ and $\ell_2(a_1,a_2) = -[cos(1+a_1-(1+a_2)^2)+a_1 a_2^2]$, where $a_i$ represents the action of the player $i$ ($i = 1, 2$), and $a_i \in \mathbb{R}$.
+The rewards for the two players are the negation of their respective losses. \end{example} We first implement simultaneous optimization of individual losses (Simul-Ind) with respect to each parameter, defined by the learning rule $\vw_i = \vw_i - \gamma \vxi_i$, for $i\in \{1,2\}$, where $\vxi_i =\nabla_{\vw_i} \ell_i$.
 Simultaneous optimization of collective loss (Simul-Co) replaces the individual gradient with the collective gradient $\vxi_c$ of collective loss $\ell_c=\ell_1+\ell_2$.
 Furthermore, in order to investigate the learning dynamics of prevalent gradient modification optimization approaches such as SGA and CGA for the two-player differentiable mixed-motive game, we modify the learning rule by integrating the respective adjusted gradient as delineated in Section~\ref{sec:pre_GAO}.

 Fig.~\ref{fig:toy_opt1} shows the optimization paths on the collective reward landscapes, with every path starting from the front-bottom of the landscape.
 The collective reward is defined as social welfare, i.e., the sum of individual rewards.
 As shown in the figure, Simul-Ind, CGA , and SGA converge to unstable points or local maxima.
 Simul-Co effectively navigates towards the apex of the collective reward landscape as depicted in Fig.~\ref{fig:toy_opt1}.
 However, Simul-Co is ineffective in aligning individual and collective objectives, leading to the neglect of individual interests.
 As depicted in Fig.~\ref{fig:toy_opt2}, the update trajectory navigates through the crests and troughs of Player 1's reward contour.
 The trajectory suggests a disregard for Player 1's preferences, signifying that the updates are predominantly driven by the overarching collective goal.